sentry-demos/sentry_jira_server_webhook/README.md

 # sentry_jira_server_webhook

-Creating Internal Integration in Sentry
+Creating Internal Integration in Sentry:
-1) Go to Oraganization Settings -> Developer Settings, click on "Create New Integration"
+1) Go to Organization Settings -> Developer Settings, click on "Create New Integration"
 2) Give it any name you want
 3) Webhook URL should point to your Flask server (main.py)
 4) Turn on the Alert Rule Action